Spring is in the air, so of course we make ice cream!! No matter the weather, this dessert is a must try!

 Spread 1 pint of softened raspberry sorbet in an even layer over the top of the ice cream and freeze for 1 additional hour.

 Top with fresh blackberries, if desired.
 I adore the sweet-tartness of fresh blackberries!
+Why limit this delicious fruit, ice cream is just the beginning, I love it in my "grown-up" drinks!

 And go ahead and pretend it is spring!
 Or maybe it actually is spring where you live??